celtera/avendish/book/src/writing_processors/audio.setup.md

 * `frames`: will be filled with the maximum frame (buffer) size.
 * `input_channels` / `output_channels`: for processors with unspecified numbers of channels, it will be notified here.
 * Alternatively, just specifying `channels` works too if inputs and outputs are expected to be the same.
+* `instance`: allows to give processor instances an unique identifier which, if the host supports it, will be serialized / deserialized across restarts of the host and thus stay constant.

 Those variables must be assignable, and are all optional (remember the foreword: Avendish is **UNCOMPROMISING**).